Ada-Developers-Academy/core-about-ada/about-ada/what-is-ada.md

 Graduation comes after the internship portion, and on successful completion of the graduation requirements listed in the Student Handbook.

 At that point, you will join the Ada Alum network.

-# 💌 Note from the Education Team: Asking for Grace 💌

-Hello C14!

-We also wanted to give a personal letter to you, from the Education Team at Ada!
-We were hoping to share some feelings about uncertainty, and ask for grace from you all.

-What do you all think about the program so far?

-While we've now run one very successful cohort that spent 18 weeks learning online (thank you, C13!), you, C14, are the first cohort that Ada has ever begun completely online.

-We are sad and anxious, as this online experience may not be what you expected for learning programming, and it will be very different from how you experienced school, education, or learning in the past.

-We're nervous because we _will_ not make the best decisions all the time, and we will need to collaborate, reflect, and evolve with you this year.

-However, learning programming in an online format is genuinely one of the best and most exciting things we can imagine.
-Not only are we living in the future, but we are _forming_ the future.

-As the Ada staff work towards making the best learning experience yet, we ask that you, C14, give us support, patience, grace, understanding, and loving and critical feedback as we work through the road bumps.

-We're in this together!
-Let's stay in this together, and make it good and great together, too.

--- Education Team, August 2020

 <!-- Question Takeaway -->
 <!-- prettier-ignore-start -->